 PHYS 1417.
-(PSC 1412) Introduction to Physical Science.
+(PSC 1412) Physical Science II.
 (4-3-3)

 A course designed for non science majors.
 Stress is placed upon the methods of science, the basic nature of science, and cultural values in today's society.
 The relevance of science to man and society is illustrated and experienced by lecture, laboratory, and self-paced instruction.
 Lab Fee: \$20.00